AJGreaves/familyhub/README.md

 - The **delete** button activates a modal, asking the user to confirm that they want to delete this listing by typing "DELETE" into an input field.

-    - Once the field value is equal to "DELETE" the **confirm delete** button on the modal can be clicked to remove the activity entry from the database.
+    - Once the field value is equal to "DELETE" the **confirm delete button** on the modal becomes active to the user can click it to remove the activity entry from the database.

     - This feature was included to prevent accidental deletion of a complex data entry.